tyler-zig/gronk/README.md

   - Keyword filtering for targeted searches
   - Clickable citations linking directly to referenced messages
   - Real-time progress updates for large scans
+- 🧠 **Natural Language History Analysis**: Ask questions about Discord history naturally
+  - "who talks about Python the most in the past month?"
+  - "what have we discussed about AI recently?"
+  - "summarize our conversations from last week"
+  - Automatically detects when to search Discord vs. general questions
 - 🖼️ **Image Analysis**: Upload images or paste image URLs for vision analysis
 - 🔍 **Live Web Search**: Real-time web searches with automatic citations
 - 💬 **Conversation Memory**: Remembers context when you reply to Gronk
--  **Cost Transparency**: Shows exact cost per request including search
+- 💵 **Cost Transparency**: Shows exact cost per request including search
 - 🌍 **Timezone Support**: Configurable timezone for accurate timestamps

 ## Requirements